CNNs for JPEGs: A Study in Computational Cost: Learning from the Compressed Domain

 On the Upsampling-RFA, DCT coefficients obtained from the Cb and Cr components are upsampled in order to match the resolution of the Y component.
 Then, the three components are concatenated channel-wise, passed through a batch normalization layer, and fed to the convolution block of the second stage of the ResNet-50 network.
 The second and third stages of the ResNet-50 network were changed to accommodate the amount of input channels and to ensure that the number of output channels at the end of these stages is the same of the original ResNet-50 network.
 Due to the smaller spatial resolution of the DCT inputs, early blocks of the second stage of the ResNet-50 network were altered to have a smoother increase of their receptive fields and, for this reason, their strides were decreased in order to mimic the increase in size of the receptive fields in the original ResNet-50 network.

+On the LC-RFA, the Y component goes thought modified versions of stages 2, 3, and the first convolutions block of stage 4, all of them with the same stride reduction and increased amount of filters as the Upsampling-RFA, meanwhile, the Cb and Cr components goes thought a separate convolution block.
+They are then joined and fed to the second convolutional block of stage 4 of the network.
 These changes in the ResNet-50 network raised its computation complexity and number of parameters.
-In this way, although there was a the speed-up by partially decoding the images, there was also an increase in the computational cost for passing them through the network once they are loaded in memory.
-Also, the increase in the amount of parameters indicates that in order to reach a similar classification accuracy from the RGB model, the Upsampling-RFA needed to use a more robust model than the original.
+Although there was a the speed-up by partially decoding the images, there was also an increase in the computational cost for passing them through the network once they are loaded in memory.
+Also, the increase in the amount of parameters indicates that in order to reach a similar classification accuracy from the RGB model, the Upsampling-RFA and LC-RFA needed to use a more robust model than the original.
+In this way, the speed-up obtained by partially decoding the images is outweighed by the increase in the computational cost for passing them through the network once they are loaded in memory.

 Motivated by the above observations, we examine different ways of dealing with those issues.
 Our objective was to obtain a model that works directly on DCT coefficients, but also have a similar amount of parameters and computational complexity from the original ResNet-50 for RGB images.

-A comparison among the original ResNet-50 network~\cite{CVPR_2016_He}, the Upsampling-RFA~\cite{NIPS_2018_Gueguen}, and our proposed techniques is presented in Figure~\ref{fig:FBS}.
-Initially, in Section~\ref{sec:fbs}, we proposed a handcrafted technique named Frequency Band Selection (FBS), where we manually select a subset of the most relevant DCT coefficients before feeding them to the network; Then in Section~\ref{sec:channels}, we tested data-driven techniques to reduce the amount of input channels; Finally, in Section~\ref{sec:layers} we explored the effects of reducing the amount of layers of the CNN combined with data-driven techniques to adapt the input size.
+Reducing preprocessing time, computational complexity and number of parameters, but keeping similar classification performance is paramount on devices with limited resources, like mobile devices and embedded systems, facilitating the use of deep models on a wider array of different application and environments.
+A comparison among the original ResNet-50 network~\cite{CVPR_2016_He}, the Upsampling-RFA, the LC-RFA~\cite{NIPS_2018_Gueguen}, and our proposed techniques is presented in Figure~\ref{fig:FBS}.
+Initially, in Section~\ref{sec:fbs}, we proposed a handcrafted technique named Frequency Band Selection (FBS), where we manually select a subset of the most relevant DCT coefficients before feeding them to Upsampling-RFA; Then in Section~\ref{sec:channels}, we tested data-driven techniques to reduce the amount of input channel and in Section~\ref{sec:lcrfa-ccpp} we studied the effects of avoiding the upsampling of the chroma components; Finally, in Section~\ref{sec:layers} we explored the effects of reducing the amount of layers of the CNN combined with data-driven techniques.